MikeRow/BananoPHP/README.md

 <details><summary>PHP faces troubles when dealing with Nano amounts ...</summary>
 <p>

-- floats aren't very precise at certain decimal depths
+- `float` isn't very precise at certain decimal depths

-- integers aren't be bigger than 64 bit
+- `integer` can't be bigger than 64 bit

 A good solution is to perform calculations in raws using [GNU Multiple Precision](https://www.php.net/manual/en/book.gmp.php)